IDONTMIND

 Examining the competing mental health market

-For the duration of one week, we conducted an analysis of eight mental health competitors that offer similar services.
+For the duration of one week, we went undercover to conduct an analysis of eight mental health competitors that offer similar services.
 This analysis helped us identify commonalities that suggested features to incorporate in our product, as well as aspects to avoid.

 Let's try to understand what real potential users are looking for

-To better understand the range of our audience's perspectives and experiences with mental health competitors, we interviewed four members of IDONTMIND's Youth Impact Team, who specialize in promoting mental health awareness.
-This is just 1/3 of our affinity board where we were able to categorize all of the data they gave us!
+To better understand the range of our audience's perspectives and experiences with mental health technologies, we interviewed four members of IDONTMIND's Youth Impact Team, who specialize in promoting mental health awareness.
+An interesting trend we observed was that despite working for the non-profit, none of the four Youth Impact members actively used specific IDONTMIND resources, as doing so involved either sifting through a cluttered Instagram feed or navigating an outdated website.

 Putting names and faces to our insights